Help & Frequently asked questions

 If you think this is wrong, it's crucial to check and fix it as many lenders and other firms (eg, gas & elec or mobile phone providers) use this info to assess you.
 If the details you gave when you signed up to Credit Club are wrong, log in, and then click on your name at the top of the club.
 You will then be able to click on “Settings” where you can change your details.

 If something’s wrong on your Experian Credit Report, then – once you’re on the “Credit report” tab within Credit Club, you can use the “Need more help” support to contact Experian and explain what’s wrong.
 It will be able to liaise with the lender on your behalf to see if the lender’s willing to remove the information.
 Or, you can contact the lender which supplied the wrong information directly.

-Unfortunately, your email address forms part of the verification we do on your account.
+At the moment, it isn't possible to change your email address from within your Credit Club settings as it forms part of the verification we do on your account.

 If it's been more than 30 days since you last logged in to Credit Club, we’ll prompt you each time you do log in to check that the details you’ve given us are still correct.